marian222200/TetriSurvivalV2/README.md

 <br>
 I store the player name in an array of type byte.
 Each letter in the array can be translated into a char using the vector myAlphabet as follows: myAlphabet[playerName[index]] = decoded letter (char).
 Everywhere I decode the name I must use the function "pgm_read_byte" because I stored the myAlphabet array in progamabile memory using PROGMEM.
-For additional information see: https://www.arduino.cc/reference/en/language/variables/utilities/progmem/
+For additional information see: [progmem](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/ "Arduino Reference - Progmem")
   <a></a>

 In addition in my coddification the "$" represents the tail of the name, (you can kinda say that strlen(playerName) = the position of the "$" but it isn't correct